CUBRID/cubrid-manual/en/sql/dblink.rst

 GATEWAY
 ==============================================

 A gateway is a middleware that relays to connect to an external database server and is similar to a broker.
-The gateway connects the CUBRID Database Server to an external server, that is, Oracle/MySQL, retrieves information from the external server and delivers it to the CUBRID Database Server.
+The gateway connects the CUBRID Database Server to an external server which is Oracle/MySQL, to retrieve information from the external server and deliver it to the CUBRID Database Server.

 A cubrid system including a gateway has a multi-hierarchical structure including cubrid_gateway, cub_gateway, and cub_cas_cgw as shown in the figure below.

 .. image:: /images/gateway.png